CD-ROM histories

 1991-01-25 03:02:11

-The Multimedia PC Standard established the necessary hardware configuration for running multimedia software on personal computers.
-Formalized by the Multimedia PC Marketing Council, it defined a Windows-based machine with specific requirements, including a certain processor, 256-color graphics, 8-bit sound, and a CD-ROM drive, which became an essential component of the setup.
-This standard set the minimum technical requirements for multimedia PCs and led to the creation of multimedia upgrade kits that allowed users to transform standard PCs into multimedia-capable machines.
+The Multimedia PC (MPC) standard defined the hardware configuration required to run multimedia software on personal computers.
+Formalized by the Multimedia PC Marketing Council, it specified a Windows-based system with features such as 256-color graphics, 8-bit sound, and a CD-ROM drive, which became a key component of the setup.